The Brayherds are coming to take back the Eightpoints

 Like all Beasts of Chaos fighters, it has access to the Brayherd Ambush Double ability, which gives it an extra move (of as many inches as the dice value used for the ability) in the first battle round, but while this is a good, cheap ability, it is put to much better use on a stronger fighter than the Gor.

-The other Gor option, The Gor with Gor-Blade and Beastshield, costs 65 points, has an added point in Toughness and one less melee attack.
+The other Gor option, The Gor with Gor Blade and Beastshield, has an added point in Toughness and one less melee attack.
 It is definitely better at surviving than the other Gor, but since the game is generally skewed towards critical damage (which ignores Toughness), it’s not a great upgrade.
 You’re better off with an Ungor, but more on that below.

-The Gor Leader, the Foe-Render, costs 170 points, and he is a buffed-up version of the Gor with paired Gor-Blades.
+The Gor Leader, the Foe-Render, is a buffed-up version of the Gor with paired Gor-Blades.
 He has 20 wounds, a Toughness of 4 and a stronger melee attack than the basic version.
 He also has access to the Leader Ability (Double) Rip, Gore and Tear! which gives him a bonus move or attack action after killing an enemy fighter once in an activation.

 He is not a bad Leader at all, but for only 15 extra points, you could get the Bestigor Leader, who does everything the Gor Leader does, but better and with an extra ability.